 The Department is committed to achieving value for money in the procurement of supplies and services essential to support its work in providing high quality service to the public in a cost effective and efficient manner.
-Procurement by the Department takes place in the context of EU Directive 18 of 2004 and supported by Procurement Guidelines published by the Department of Finance.
+Procurement by the Department takes place in the context of Directive 2014/24/EU and supported by Procurement Guidelines published by the Department of Finance.
 The guiding principles are transparency and openness of competition.
-The Department participates fully in on-going initiatives of the National Procurement Service (NPS) based in the Office of Public Works (OPW), focusing especially at achieving procurement savings, including the use of shared framework agreements for the provision of an increasing number of categories of supplies and services.
+The Department participates fully in on-going initiatives of the Office of Government Procurement (OGP) based in the Office of Public Works (OPW), focusing especially at achieving procurement savings, including the use of shared framework agreements for the provision of an increasing number of categories of supplies and services.
 The Department is committed to facilitating access to procurement opportunities for small and medium sized enterprises (SMEs), particularly those providing innovative solutions.
 All significant tenders are advertised on e-tenders as detailed below.

 How we purchase

 Procurement of goods and services by the Department is on the basis of competitive tendering.
-Award of tenders without a competitive process is only permitted in exceptional circumstance and then only in conformity with criteria set down in EU directive 18/2004.
+Award of tenders without a competitive process is only permitted in exceptional circumstance and then only in conformity with criteria set down in Directive 2014/24/EU.
 The following are the tendering methods used having regard to the estimated value of the contract:

 - For all other procurements under €25,000 specifications are circulated to at least three providers.